Home Collections Best Ultra Short Term Funds Based on 5Y CAGR (2025)

 Ultra short duration mutual funds in India offer a blend of modest returns and low risk, making them an attractive option for investors with short-term financial goals.
 With a quick exit strategy without compromising the safety of capital, ultra short-term funds are preferred over long-duration mutual funds.
 In this blog, we will delve deeper into identifying the best ultra duration funds, while exploring the advantages and risks associated with investing in these debt mutual funds.

-Best Ultra Short Duration Funds in India (2024)
+Best Ultra Short Duration Funds Based on 5Y CAGR

-Note: The data on the top ultra short term funds is from 27th May 2024 is derived from Tickertape Mutual Fund Screener.
+Note: The data on the top ultra short term funds is from 18th February 2025 is derived from Tickertape Mutual Fund Screener using the following filters:

 🚀 Pro Tip: You can use Tickertape’s Stock Screener to research and evaluate stocks with over 200+ filters and parameters.

-Top Ultra Short Term Funds in India 2024: An Overview
+Top Ultra Short Term Funds in India: An Overview

 PGIM India Ultra Short Duration Fund